Skip to main content

 1.1: Establish Interference Fringes

-Turn on the laser and observe the interference pattern on the camera.
+Turn on the laser and observe the interference pattern.
 Adjust the reference mirror to create clear, visible fringes across the field of view.

 TODO: Add image of properly aligned fringe pattern